Home General A Comparison between a One Person Company and a Private Limited Company

 Formally registered companies must have vital documents like articles of association and taxation since they are registered as official legal entities.

-The legal identity of this company is distinct from that of its owner.
-The owner’s personal finances are separate from those of the business.
-The owner’s personal liability does not extend to the company’s legal issues or debt issues.
+• Separate legal entity: This company’s legal identity is distinct from its owner’s.
+The owner’s finances are separate from those of the business.
+The owner’s liability does not extend to the company’s legal or debt issues.

-They’re referred to as stockholders.
+• Owner: They’re referred to as stockholders.
 There is at least one shareholder in the business.
-These could be people, trusts, associations, or different businesses.
+These could be people, trusts, associations, or different companies.

-Shareholders are only partially liable.
-Their personal liability for the company’s debt is waived.
+• Limited liability: Shareholders are only partially liable.
+Their liability for the company’s debt is waived.
 So, stockholders only have minimal accountability if a corporation fails to pay its debts or declares bankruptcy.
 Shareholders’ private property cannot be used to settle debts.
 They merely lost the money they had put into the company.

-The Board of Directors is chosen by the shareholders to run the company and represent their interests.
+• Operation: The shareholders choose the Board of Directors to run the company and represent their interests.
 The Board of Directors is in charge of managing daily operations and making all corporate decisions.
 Moreover, shareholders occasionally hold the position of director.

 The benefits of a private limited company include the following: